 Of the Natural Principles and Procreation of Metals

 Secondly, I will perfectly declare the natural principles and procreations of Minerals: where first it is to be noted, that the natural principles in the mines, are ARGENT-VIVE and SULPHUR.
 All metals and minerals, of which there are sundry and diverse kinds, are begotten of these two.
 But I must tell you that Nature always intends and strives to the perfection of Gold, yet many accidents coming between, changes the metals, as is evidently to be seen in the Books of the Philosophers.
 For according to the purity and impurity of the two aforesaid principles, ARGENT-VIVE and SULPHUR, both pure and impure metals are engendered: to wit, Gold, Silver, Tin, Lead, Copper, and Iron: of whose nature, that is to say, purity and impurity, or unclean superfluity and defect, give ear to that which follows.

-According to esoteric philosophers from all times and climes, there are three basic principles to the One Divine Essence.
-The expression of these principles through human personality can be found in the 14th Chapter of the Bhagavad Gita and are listed as sattvaguna, rajasguna, and tamasguna.
+According to esoteric philosophers from all times and climes, there are three basic principles that comprise the One Divine Essence.
+The expression of these principles through human personality are described as the Three Modes of Material Nature in the 14th Chapter of the Bhagavad Gita; listed there as sattvaguna, rajasguna, and tamasguna.
 Alchemists in their literature name these Mercury (or Argent Vive), Sulphur, and Salt respectively.
-Modern psychology labels these three principles super-consciousness (sattva, Mercury), self- consciousness (rajas, Sulphur), and sub-consciousness (tamas, Salt).
+Modern psychology labels these three principles super-consciousness (sattva, Mercury), self- consciousness (rajas, Sulphur), and subconsciousness (tamas, Salt).
 All three are within and are contained by the all-pervading super-consciousness, the Qabalists' Ain Suph Aur (the One Divine Essence).